 M.S. and Ph.D.
 Ecology & Environmental Sciences

 Although the admission requirements to the EES program are not the same as for our Economics graduate programs, most EES students advised through the School of Economics have achieved the same admission requirements as our Economics programs (required for EES students seeking funding).
-In addition, students applying to EES programs MUST communicate with a faculty member in the School of Economics prior to submitting their application and list that potential faculty advisor and the School of Economics on their application in order for their application to be reviewed by the Graduate Committee of the School of Economics.
+In addition, students applying to EES programs MUST communicate with a faculty member in the School of Economics before submitting their application and list that potential faculty advisor and the School of Economics on their application for their application to be reviewed by the Graduate Committee of the School of Economics.

 Students looking to pursue a Ph.D. in EES with a School of Economics advisor must first establish a professional relationship (which they are welcome to initiate over email) with their potential advisor well in advance of submitting their application AND clarify with that potential advisor whether s/he has external grant funding to support a Ph.D. student or whether the student will bring his/her own funding.
-The School of Economics offers limited internal funding opportunities for Master’s students (including highly qualified EES students with strong economics backgrounds), but Ph.D. students must be supported by external funding, either directly by the student self-funding or by the faculty advisor through an external grant.
+The School of Economics offers limited internal funding opportunities for Master’s students (including highly qualified EES students with strong economics backgrounds).
+However, Ph.D. students must be supported by external funding, either directly by the student self-funding or by the faculty advisor through an external grant.

-International students: The EES MS and Ph.D. programs are considered STEM for the purposes of the 24-month extension of the Optional Practical Training Program.
+International students: The EES M.S. and Ph.D. programs are considered STEM for the purposes of the 24-month extension of the Optional Practical Training Program.